Textron raises 2021 profit view on robust demand for helicopters, jets

+Aerospace & DefenseTextron raises 2021 profit view on robust demand for helicopters, jets

-(Reuters) -Business jets maker Textron Inc raised its full-year profit forecast on Thursday on improving demand for commercial helicopters and business jets following a rebound in economic growth.
+Business jets maker Textron Inc (TXT.N) raised its full-year profit forecast on Thursday on improving demand for commercial helicopters and business jets following a rebound in economic growth.

 Sales of small and mid-sized jets, which Textron focuses on, are expected to recover faster than that of larger and more expensive jets manufactured by some of it rivals, analysts have said.